MelMacaluso/vue-modal/readme.md

 Reusable Modal component, supports own custom HTML, text and classes and/or passing a component.
 Featuring multiple modal content / buttons.

+## What this ISN'T

+This component is not meant to be a bootstrap-ish already-styled-modal-replacer for Vue.

+## What this IS

+Instead: it wants to take it a step further: it gives you a skeleton base structure where you are free to apply your own css styling according to your requirements/website and gives you freedom of formatting the content/arrows/buttons/events as you wish with little to no effort.

+## Features

+- Animated modal transition
+- Overlay on modal background
+- Custom event triggering on `before-close` and `before-open`
+- Conditional: Next/prev arrows, close button, paging
+- Next and prev arrow for switching between modal contents
+- Modal contents navigation with custom paging
+- CSS/HTML customisation of: prev/next arrows, modal content, modal
+  navigation, modal trigger button/s

 ## Demo

 - Code editor - [codesandobx](https://codesandbox.io/s/rmj2y345xo)